JanHerca/urantiapedia/output/wikijs/en/article/Ann_Bendall/The_Heart_that_Became_Loveless.md

 description: "A Personality Profile: Judas Iscariot, the apostle who chose to be the “son of revenge” in preference to being a son of God."
 published: true
 date: 2021-11-28T14:02:03.086Z
-tags: psychology, The Urantia Book
+tags: psychology, The Urantia Book, Innerface International, article
 editor: markdown
 dateCreated: 2021-11-28T14:02:03.086Z
 ---